DataDog/integrations-extras/sedai/README.md

 ## Data Collected

-This integration does not collect metrics or service checks, and does not support events.
+This integration sends events into Datadog.

 ## Support